BiljanaT/NewsFeedApp/demo/README.txt

-Spring Boot application that will poll a news feed every 5 minutes and stores any changes in a in memory database
+Spring Boot application that polls a news feed every 5 minutes and stores the changes in a in memory database

 Setup: